-Many of the same tools that will be used to protect agriculture will also be used to protect natural and cultural resources, including a maximum residential lot size, conservation land division design, site planning guidelines, the zoning map, and a possible transfer or purchase of development rights program.
-In addition the town will require substantial development proposals to assess potential natural and cultural resources impacts and to submit multiple site development alternatives.
+Many of the same tools that will be used to protect agriculture could also be used to protect natural and cultural resources, including a maximum residential lot size, conservation land division design, site planning guidelines, the zoning map, and a possible transfer or purchase of development rights program.
+In addition the town may require substantial development proposals assess potential natural and cultural resources impacts.
 Other tools recommended for cultural resources include maintaining the inventory of historic and archeological sites and creating a historic preservation ordinance.